Guy Nattiv: 2010s

-2020-current
+2020s

 As in January 2020, Nattiv and Jaime Ray Newman together with Keshet Studios have been known developing A Stuntwoman, a limited series based on the book of the same name by Julie Ann Johnson and Deadlines David Robb.
 The series is about Johnson, a pioneer for women stunt performers and one of Hollywood's first whistle-blowers.
 It tells the story based on the real life incidents about Johnson who in the 1970s became one of the first female stunt coordinators in Hollywood.
 Johnson battled Hollywood's "glass ceiling"; she took on the stunt community's "cocaine cowboys" and she fought against one of the most formidable film and television personalities of her time, Aaron Spelling.

 In 2021, Nattiv and Newman created Life Unexpected, a short documentary shot over 10 years in intimate, raw home footage that tells the story of the unforgiving roller coaster of bringing life into this world.
 The short is a co-production between New Native Pictures, Katsina Communication, and Channel HOT.
 It premiered at the Lighthouse International film festival in June 2021.
 Toronto-based Ouat Media has the world distribution rights for the documentary.

 In 2023, Nattiv teamed up with director Zar Amir Ebrahimi, from a screenplay by Nattiv and Elham Erfani and made the film TATAMI and its Asian premiere at the 36th Tokyo International Film Festival on October 25, 2023.
 It was also screened in the 19th Zurich Film Festival on October 2, 2023.
 In February 2024, XYZ Films acquired US distribution rights to the film.
 It stars Arienne Mandi, Ebrahimi, Jaime Ray Newman, Ash Goldeh and Sina Parvaneh.
 It had its world premiere at the 80th Venice International Film Festival on September 2, 2023, receiving positive reviews from the critics and audience.
-The film follows Iranian female judoka Leila (Arienne Mandi) and her coach Maryam (Zar Amir Ebrahimi), who travel to the Judo World Championship, intent on bringing home Iran’s first gold medal.
+The film follows Iranian female judoka Leila (Arienne Mandi) and her coach Maryam (Zar Amir Ebrahimi), who travel to the Judo World Championship, intent on bringing home Iran's first gold medal.
 This includes a possible encounter with an Israeli athlete, something that the Mullah regime prohibits.
 Midway through the competition, Leila and her coach receive repeated threats from the Islamic Republic ordering Leila to fake an injury and drop out of the tournament.
-With her own and her family’s freedom at stake, Leila faces a difficult choice: feign injury and comply with the Iranian regime as Maryam implores her to do, or defy them both and fight on, for the gold.
+With her own and her family's freedom at stake, Leila faces a difficult choice: feign injury and comply with the Iranian regime as Maryam implores her to do, or defy them both and fight on, for the gold.
 With Nattiv and Ebrahimi as co-directors, the project marks the first feature film to be co-directed by an Iranian and an Israeli filmmaker.
 It is produced by Adi Ezroni and Mandy Tagger Brockey, alongside New Native Pictures.
 WestEnd Films acquired international rights in February 2023.
 Other production companies involved in the project include White Lodge Productions, Maven Pictures, Tale Runners and Sarke Studios.